TYPE 2 DIABETES OVERVIEW

 People with type 2 diabetes should focus on reducing calories and increasing physical activity, especially when newly diagnosed or if the pancreas is still producing some insulin.
 People who have type 2 diabetes and are lean or not interested in losing weight could consider a focus on maintaining their weight with carbohydrate counting.
 Carbohydrate counting may also be helpful for those who are on multiple daily injections.

 Carbohydrate counting — A dietitian usually helps to determine the number of carbohydrates you need at each meal and snack, based upon an individual's usual eating habits, diabetes medications, body weight, nutritional goals, and activity level.
-In most people, between 45 and 65 percent of the day's total calories should come from carbohydrates.
+In most people, between 45 and 55 percent of the day's total calories typically come from carbohydrates; however, there is controversy about the optimal amount of carbohydrate consumption.
 The way carbohydrates are divided up for each meal or snack is based upon personal preferences, meal timing and spacing, and type of diabetes medications (table 1).

 The number of carbohydrates in a food can be determined by reading the nutrition label, consulting a reference book or website, carrying a database on a personal digital assistant (PDA), or using the Exchange system.
 Restaurants usually have this information available upon request.
 (See 'Where to get more information' below.)